rivasdam/aws-devops-workshop/README.md

 ```

-Now, we are going to create the required configurations on CodeDeploy to use later on our pipeline.
+Moving on, we are going to create the required configurations on CodeDeploy to use later on our pipeline.
 Let's go to [*CodeDeploy Console*](https://us-east-1.console.aws.amazon.com/codesuite/codedeploy/applications?region=us-east-1)and click on *Create application*.

 1. Under application name choose a name for the application, for example: *devops-workshop-MyWebApp*.